 Alpine Copper II – Alpenkupfer II – Rame delle Alpi II – Ciuvre des Alpes II.
 New Results and Perspectives on Prehistoric Copper Production

-Rouven Turck (ed)
+Rouven Turck (Hrsg)

-Thomas Stöllner (ed)
+Thomas Stöllner (Hrsg)

-Deutsches Bergbau-Museum Bochum / University of Bochum
+Deutsches Bergbau-Museum Bochum / Ruhr-Universität Bochum

-Gert Goldenberg (ed)
+Gert Goldenberg (Hrsg)

 • Front matter and content